I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 Things to see & do on the left bank of Antwerp

-st annas tunnel entrance left bank 700x525
+st annas tunnel entrance left bank scaled 700x525

-antwerp city center 700x525
+antwerp city center scaled 700x525

-st annas ferry 700x525
+st annas ferry scaled 700x525

 Even if you just head straight back to the city center of Antwerp rather than staying in Linkeroever for a while, it’s worth a detour to St. Anna’s Tunnel to see its wooden escalators, tiled walls, and the great city views from the other side.